apaz-cli/apaz-cli.github.io/blog/Safety.md

 If the preconditions of an unsafe correct operations are not met, the result is undefined or unspecified.

 ## Why do we write incorrect programs?

 UB introduces silent preconditions that are hard to detect and reason about.

+How APIs compose with respect to preconditions and your code is also hard to reason about once your codebase approaches a certain size.

 ## Two Kinds of Errors:

 Revoverable and unrecoverable.

 Violating a precondition should be an unrecoverable error, both "safe" and "unsafe" code.
 This includes safety critical applications.

+## How can our tooling help?

 ## Actionable Advice About Safety: